 When administering the medicine, the staff named in the list below can ask any qualified member of staff to witness or a named person from the authorised list.

-If in extenuating circumstances (e.g. inhalers, trips off site etc.), there is no qualified staff available and the child may otherwise suffer from a delay in administering medicine, the named staff member should use their judgement and ask a competent member of staff to witness the administering of the medicine.
+If in extenuating circumstances (e.g. inhalers, Epipens/Jext Pens, trips off site etc.), there is no qualified staff available and the child may otherwise suffer from a delay in administering medicine, the named staff member should use their judgement and ask a competent member of staff to witness the administering of the medicine.

 Parents are required to complete an updated medical record form annually (usually at the beginning of the Autumn Term) as well as informing the School/Nursery of any (additional) health needs.
 Parents are required to inform the School of any health information when their child joins, and regularly keep the school up to date.